naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 As the interview may have unintentionally highlighted, having uninterrupted chunks of coder time was a key component in their successful collaboration.
 The idea has been talked about ad nauseum in the book "[Deep Work](https://amzn.to/2zKQzR6)" by Cal Newport, and many companies have independently verified that having distraction-free blocks for developers has yielded impressive productivity gains. (duh!)

 This is another area where remote teams benefit.
-For most non-parents, the home workspace has less distractions than the office workplace.
-There isn't as much of an interest or need for water cooler chit-chat, and external distractions in the office such as a birthday or firing aren't nearly as disruptive.
-We don't need to pretend to be busy, because we're being more carefully scrutinized on our output than our effort.
-(I'm not a parent, so unfortunately I can't comment for them).
+The home workspace has different distractions than the office workplace.
+There isn't as much of an interest or need for idle chit-chat, and external distractions in the office such as birthdays or company gossip aren't as disruptive.
+We don't need to pretend to be busy, because we're being scrutinized more on our output than our effort.

 #### Continuous Design Approach is inefficient, impossible to measure, prone to getting off track, and "enormously expensive" to customers